controversies-of-science/science-collective/README.md

     </a>
 </p>

+*Social Media Article Snapshot Tool* - The point of this tool is to simplify the process of sharing quotes to social media platforms.

-*Social Media Article Snapshot Tool* - This would be a tool (possibly a chrome plugin?) for snapshotting science journalism quotes with the same color schema for font color and background, but with preferred font size, custom highlighting and framing options.
+This would be a tool (possibly a chrome plugin?) for snapshotting science journalism quotes with the same color schema for font color and background, but with preferred font size, custom highlighting and framing options.
 The tool would identify the original font, then reconstruct the quote (assuming that the font is accessible).
 It would also present a variety of formats which would allow placement of either (or both) of an image and title from the article into the social media share.
 I could incorporate this into the existing quotes database as metadata, and open the system to participation by others.

 *A Process for Grooming Questions Into Testable Hypotheses* - This process is meant as a solution to the publish-or-perish problem, where researchers are subjected to a constant pressure to publish results even though original research can require decades to elaborate.